The Gift of Interpretation of Tongues: A Guide For Its Use

 You might be wondering, "How does this actually work when the Church gathers?"
 Paul gives us clear, practical instruction.
 Look closely at 1 Corinthians 14 where Paul shares how the gifts of tongues and interpretation of tongues are used together to edify the Church.

 Paul explains, "How is it then, brethren?
-Whenever you come together, EACH OF YOU has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
+Whenever you come together, each of you has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
 Let all things be done for edification" (1 Corinthians 14:26, emphasis added).

 Paul encourages us that every believer can contribute meaningfully when the Church gathers.
 The Holy Spirit enables each of us to share — whether through a psalm, teaching, tongue, revelation, or interpretation — all working together to edify and strengthen the Church.